envoyproxy/ratelimit/README.md

 In this example we demonstrate how a descriptor without a specified value is configured to override the default behavior and include the matched-value in the metrics.

-Rate limting configuration and tracking works as normally
+Rate limiting configuration and tracking works as normally

 ```
 (key_1, unspecified_value): 10 / sec